Find out more about the fees and funding for your time abroad

 Erasmus funding may be available for language courses if you are not studying a language as part of your degree.
 Contact us at email@example.com for more details.

 If you required a Tier 4 visa to come and study in the UK, you still need to comply with any monitoring requirements relating to your visa.
-Check with your school / academic department how they will do this while you are abroad.
+Please get in touch with the Visa Advice Team to check how they will do this while you are abroad.

 It is essential to have suitable insurance to cover you for any eventualities while you are abroad.